-- o Trend analysis. - Ability to repay debt both short and long term. - If EDD deems it necessary, comparison to peer group companies as provided by the Robert Morris Association (RMA) studies or other similar companies within the City's existing loan portfolio.
-Any significant variation from the industry comparison is discussed with the applicant to ascertain the reasons for the variance(s). - o Adequacy of working capital.
+- o Trend analysis. - o Ability to repay debt both short and long term. - If EGRSOEDD deems it necessary, comparison to peer group companies as provided by the Robert Morris Association (RMA) studies or other similar companies within the City's existing loan portfolio.
+Any significant variation from the industry comparison is discussed with the applicant to ascertain the reasons for the variance(s).